neilernst/archdoc_repl/README.md

 [![DOI](https://zenodo.org/badge/498915162.svg)](https://zenodo.org/badge/latestdoi/498915162)

-Replication package for the paper **Does the Format of Software Architecture Documentation Matter for Project Onboarding?**, looking at architecture documentation style and developer knowledge.
+Replication package for the paper **A Study of Documentation for Software Architecture**, looking at architecture documentation style and developer knowledge.

 See CITATION.cff for citation info.